dwellir-public/rpc-perf/report.md

 #### Profiling interface

 To best serve the community, the toolkit should also be useful during development and profiling.
-For example by using the load simulation while iteracting with the profiler or by running a test plan in which memory dumps are collected for later analysis, etc.
+For example by using the load simulation while interacting with the profiler or by running a test plan in which memory dumps are collected for later analysis, etc.

 #### Integration with existing tools